yosheejain/yosheejain/README.md

 ## Hi there, I am Yoshee 👋

-I am a junior pursuing my undergraduate degree in Computer Science at the University of Illinois, Urbana-Champaign, with a passion for research in Human-Computer Interaction, CS Education, and Applied AI/ML.
-My research interests are in designing human-centered systems that can integrate computing as a tool in real-world applications.
-I want to design educational technology tools so that all students can engage with computing in ways relevant to their learning objectives and meaningful for their future goals.
+I am a senior pursuing my undergraduate degree in Computer Science at the University of Illinois, Urbana-Champaign, with a passion for research in Human-Computer Interaction, CS Education, and Applied AI/ML.
+My research interests lie at the intersection of human-centered computing and computing education, focusing on the design of interactive learning environments that support people from diverse back- grounds in learning computing.
 The following is a non-exhaustive list that summarizes my technical skills and tools I've worked with!
 Feel free to reach out to me to chat about any of these or anything else!

 <h4 align="center">
    Skills